vigoren/foundryvtt-simple-calendar/README.md

 * Browse a calendar interface to see the years, months and day of the game world.
 * See the current day and time of the game world.
 * Select days to view any notes/events specific to that day.
+* If the GM allows it, the ability to add their own notes to the calendar.

 ##Contents